 4One of MATH 100, 102, 104, 110, 180, 184, or 120 and one of MATH 101, 103, 105, 121.

 6Students who intend to pursue a major in Physics will greatly benefit from spending some of their first year elective credits on advancing their math and computing skills early on, in order to be better prepared for more advanced courses.
 Courses in linear algebra and computing science are available to first-year students from the math and CS departments respectively; a solid grounding in these topics early in the degree will help Physics major students get higher grades and learn more physics in subsequent courses, by avoiding having a first exposure to them concurrently with their application in physics classes.
 Physics major students thinking of doing co-op in the future will particularly benefit from computing science courses, as these skills dramatically increase employability and success in job placements.

-Students without Biology 11 or 12 must take 3 credits of 100-level BIOL.
-BIOL 111 or 121 are recommended.
-For students with Biology 11 or 12, at least 3 credits must be a science course in ASTR, BIOL, EOSC, or GEOB (i.e., ASTR 101, ASTR 102, BIOL 112, BIOL 121, EOSC 110, EOSC 112, EOSC 114, GEOB 102, or GEOB 103).
-See the Faculty of Science Requirements for further details.
-Students interested in senior chemistry courses or who are planning to enter a career in teaching are reminded that they should take a second course of introductory chemistry.

 Some course alternatives have different credit value.
 The number of elective credits in each year is chosen to balance the total number of credits (i.e., make the yearly total equal to 30).
 Since the number of available elective credits in each year may not be a multiple of three, students are permitted to move elective credits between years.

 |Year 2 - Term 1

 |Year 2 - Term 2

 |Total credits Year 2

 8Students may opt to take PHYS 200 or PHYS 216 in third year, in order to take an additional 3 credits of electives in second year.
-Qualified students may replace PHYS 216 with PHYS 306 in third year.
-Students taking both PHYS 216 and 306 may count PHYS 306 as one of PHYS/ASTR upper-level electives.

 10MATH 200 and MATH 221 should be taken in the first term since they are prerequisites for PHYS 216.
 In general it is best to take Math courses as soon as possible since they will make all upper level Physics courses easier.
 Please note that the requirements for MATH 221 allow first year students to take this course; it may benefit Physics majors students to take this or an equivalent linear algebra course in the first year of studies, to gain familiarity with this crucial topic as early as possible.

 11Students with sufficiently high grades in first-year MATH may take MATH 217 (4 credits) and 2 additional credits of electives instead of MATH 200 and MATH 317.

 |Year 3 - Term 112

 |PHYS 309 (or 319 in 2nd term)13

 |Year 3 - Term 2

-|PHYS/ASTR 300 level and above15||3|
+|PHYS/ASTR 300 level and above13,16